sstaehli/EPeverTracerMonitoring/README.md

 ## Grafana/InfluxDB installation

-Use [this guide](https://simonhearne.com/2020/pi-influx-grafana/) to install InfluxDB and Grafana on Raspberry Pi
+Use [this guide](https://simonhearne.com/2020/pi-influx-grafana/) to install InfluxDB and Grafana on Raspberry Pi (applicable for any Debian based distro)

 Run http://local.ip:3000 to configure the Grafana console